BESTenergytrade/simply/doc/source/pricing_strategies.rst

 .. math::

-    current_price = final_price - sign(energy) * steps * m
+    current\textunderscore price = final\textunderscore price - sign(energy) * steps * m

-Since positive energy values mean the actor wants to buy energy, the current price will be reduced to smaller values.
-To make use of this pricing strategy a dictionary has to be passed to the actor like in the code below.
+Since positive energy values mean the actor wants to buy energy, the current price will be lowered to smaller values.
+To make use of this pricing strategy a dictionary has to be passed to the actor like in the code below:

 .. code:: python

    delta_per_time_step = some_float_value
    actor.pricing_strategy = dict(name="linear", param=[delta_per_time_step])

-The signature of delta_per_time_step will be discarded so prices will always be reduced in case of buying energy and increased in case of the actor wanting to sell energy.
+The sign of delta_per_time_step is discarded so that prices are always lowered when the actor buys energy and increased when the actor wants to sell energy.

 Harmonic Pricing
 ================